 So what should you look for to avoid this?

 Here are some points to keep in mind when hiring an administrator for your institution:

 An administrator that does not fit the overall culture of your school will stick out like a sore thumb.
 It will result in an inability to understand the vision behind their work and a lack of person-culture fit.
 This dissonance is likely to trickle down to various aspects of the school’s running, so seek someone who instinctively gets your school’s workplace culture.

-In an increasingly technology led educational ecosystem, you cannot afford to hire Luddites to man the administrative desk.
+In an increasing technology led educational ecosystem, you cannot afford to hire Luddites to man the administrative desk.
 Your school ERP might keep processes running automatically, but their efficient functioning is dependent on a human administrator who isn’t afraid of technology.
 Hire people who have worked with school ERPs before and are comfortable on-boarding onto new technology.
-People who view computers are threats are not going to help drive your school forward, so keep an eye out for early adopters and natural learners for the role.
+People who view computers as a threats they are not going to help drive your school forward, so keep an eye out on early adopters and natural learners for the role.

 Administrative work can be stressful, relentless, and painstaking.
 This is a customer facing role that requires immense patience and a can-do attitude.
 A grumpy, mean-spirited pessimist is of no use in times of a crisis or when work needs to just get done.
 Instead, hire the positive, team-player who will keep spirits up while also efficiently getting work done – it might make or break your administrative team.